Betting Sites with American Express | Bookmakers that accept American Express

 As you’ve seen, there are very few online bookmakers that accept American Express directly.
 If AmEx is the only credit card you have in your wallet, don’t give up just yet since there are, in fact, some ways you can get around it.

 One way to do it is to hook up your AmEx card to an e-wallet like PayPal or Skrill.
-Most of our top bookmakers here on OpenOdds accept PayPal, and either have a deposit minimum of £5 (like on Paddy Power and Betfred) or £10 (this is the case on Bet365, Coral, Ladbrokes, BetVictor, and William Hill).
-Once you sign up and fund your PayPal account by connecting to your American Express card, you just have to go through the general procedures to conduct a transaction with PayPal.
+Most of our top bookmakers here on OpenOdds accept PayPal, and either has a deposit minimum of £5 (like on Paddy Power and Betfred) or £10 (this is the case on Coral, Ladbrokes, BetVictor, and William Hill).
+Once you sign up and fund your PayPal account by connecting to your American Express card, you have to go through the general procedures to conduct a transaction with PayPal.

-Look out: Potential hurdles when trying to use Amex with online bookies
+Lookout: Potential hurdles when trying to use Amex with online bookies

-You also need to be up-to-date on which bookies actually accept AmEx since the accepted payment methods do tend to change pretty frequently.
-Many experts say that AmEx is not the ideal payment method and if you can use another it is more highly recommended.
+You also need to be up-to-date on which bookies accept AmEx since the accepted payment methods do tend to change pretty frequently.
+Many experts say that AmEx is not the ideal payment method and if you can use another, it is more highly recommended.
 We ultimately leave the decision to you, but if you have a Visa or MasterCard your online betting experience is likely to be far more hassle-free.